 The Early Pioneers: Backing Britain 2020 Reflection

-Looking back on past two weeks, TotalControlPro™ would love to share our key highlights from the event and tips on how to make the most of the future virtual events like this one.
+Looking back on the past two weeks, TotalControlPro™ would love to share our key highlights from the event and tips on how to make the most of future virtual events like this one.

 Backing Britain 2020 has opened up some very interesting conversations with new partners and potential customers across various sectors throughout the UK.
 Strategic Director, Dolores Sanders shared the event has “helped me get my head above the parapet.”
 In recent months, it has been necessary to get “heads down and focus on factors immediately in front of us.”
 The Backing Britain event has allowed the team at TotalControlPro™ to start to look beyond the immediate next few months and reconnect to the future opportunities available in UK Manufacturing.